-In today’s post, I am going to talk about the Affordable Care Act, also known as ACA or Obamacare.
+In today’s post, I will talk about the Affordable Care Act, also known as ACA or Obamacare.

 What is ACA?